Reflections on what I’ve learned and what I wish I’d known twenty years ago.

 The details of my affair are really no different from thousands of other similar stories.
 The short version is this: I was frustrated in my marriage.
 I felt irresistibly drawn to another woman.
 I wanted nothing more than to experience every pleasure of being with her.
 I lost my job.
 I lost my marriage.
 I broke the hearts of my children.
 I went through several years of darkness before healing began.

 After healing, friends encouraged me to build on my past counseling experienced (I had counseled families for many years) by becoming a licensed counselor.
 I returned to school, completed my masters degree, and began practicing in the Midwest.
-In 2008, I moved to Orlando where I continue to help couples in crisis through my Currents Counseling Services.
+In 2008, I moved to Orlando where I continue to help couples in crisis through my counseling services.

 I deal with affairs every day.
 The stories that come into my office often remind me of my own, sometimes in very powerful ways.
 I use to avoid that pain, but whenever it shows up now, I sit with it for a while.
 Good lessons are often learned in those moments.